OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/active-directory-licensing-ps-examples.md

     $licenseErrorCount = 0;

     Get-MsolGroupMember -All -GroupObjectId $groupId |
-    #get full info about each user in the group
+    #get full info about each user in hello group
     Get-MsolUser -ObjectId {$_.ObjectId} |
     Foreach {
         $user = $_;